CVHub520/X-AnyLabeling/README.md

 ### 1. Download and run executable

 - Download and run newest version from [Releases](https://github.com/CVHub520/X-AnyLabeling/releases/tag/v0.1.1).

 - For MacOS:
   - After installing, go to Applications folder
   - Right click on the app and select Open
   - From the second time, you can open the app normally using Launchpad

+Note: At present, we exclusively offer a graphical user interface (GUI) executable program designed specifically for the Windows operating system.
+For users on other operating systems, we provide instructions in [Step Ⅲ](#build) to compile the program independently.

 ### 2. Install from Pypi